TheUnknownCylon/metal2pojo/README.md

 * `MetalPojo`, annotate on your Pojo class, to indicate that this Pojo maps to a Metal Token.
-* `MetalField`, annotate on a field fields of a MetalPojo annotated class.
+* `MetalField`, annotate on a method of a MetalPojo annotated class.
-   Indicates that the field maps to a value or Token in a parse graph.
+   Indicates that the method maps to a value or Token in a parse graph.

 ### SEQ as a simple token